• Skip to main content

 • Mac

-• Android
+• Internet

 How to Clear Clipboard on Mac

-Clear Clipboard On Mac
+Clear the Clipboard On Mac

 Luckily, the clipboard on Mac can only hold one thing at a time and this allows you to quickly clear sensitive or personal information from clipboard by copying something else.

-If required, you can also completely clear the content of your clipboard by restarting Mac or using Terminal to clear Clipboard.
+When you copy a small textual data, it overwrites all the existing data stored in the clipboard.
+If required, you can also completely clear the content of your clipboard by restarting Mac or using Terminal to clear the Clipboard.

 1. Clear Clipboard on Mac Using Data Replacement